132nd Durand Cup: Gokulam get the better of Blasters 4-3 in Kerala derby goal-rush | www.lokmattimes.com

 Finally, off a Luna free-kick which Gokulam keeper Zothanmawia fisted back towards the six-yard box, Naocha’s header on the rebound hit the bar and came back into play again.
 In the melee which ensued, Justine did well to muscle the ball in for his first goal for his new club.

-Then in the first minute of added time, a similar ball for Alex by Perdomo, saw him fend off his marker Naocha Singh and get a lucky touch ahead of him and an onrushing keeper Sachin Suresh, as the ball hit the keeper’s gloves and trickled in for Gokulam’s third.
+Then in the first minute of added time, a similar ball for Alex by Perdomo, saw him try to fend off his marker Naocha Singh, who made an unlucky touch as the ball rolled past the onrushing keeper Sachin Suresh and trickled in for Gokulam’s third goals, an own goal credited to Naocha Singh.

 No let-up in goals in the second